+The event at 231 East 15th Street was due to a contractor flushing his new 200mm service line fully at 250 East 15th Street.
+It was dealt with promptly and cleared up quickly.
 When high turbidity measurements are found in the field, waterworks operations staff reviews current activities in the water utility and surrounding construction activity to try to determine the cause of the higher turbidity.
 The City tracks all reports of high turbidity as part of the comprehensive asset management processes for the water utility.

 The figures above summarize the turbidity data by station and by month.
-Appendix B provides a description of the sampling parameters, the allowable limits, and a detailed summary of the 2022 test results.
+The 1 high spike in turbidity was from the event at 231 East 15th Street.
+Appendix B provides a description of the sampling parameters, the allowable limits, and a detailed summary of the 2023 test results.